-Work on setting up the European Defence Fund continued during the year.
-The idea is that the Fund will gradually come to total SEK 130 billion and that the money can be distributed to collaborative projects with participants from various EU Member States.
-A provision has been included in the EU Regulation on the European Defence Fund, which will probably come into force in April or May 2021, indicating that the issue of third-party exports will be decided by the individual Member States after an assessment in each individual case.
+Work on implementing the European Defence Fund continued during the year.
+The fund amounts to EUR 8 billion for the period 2021-2027, and is allocated to collaborative projects with participants from different EU Member States.
+A provision has been included in the EU Regulation on the European Defence Fund, which came into force on 12 May 2021, stating that the issue of third-party exports will be decided on by the individual Member States after an assessment in each individual case.

 In consideration of the differing views that largely exist between the leading defence industry countries in the EU on the matter of third-country exports, the ISP anticipates that differing views may arise between the collaborating countries when the fully developed systems in the individual projects are to be exported to third countries in the future.
-With regard to international collaboration of the type that will be relevant through the European Defence Fund and the issue of third-country exports, the Government has stated that 'it is not obvious that Sweden can always count on a sympathetic hearing for all the aspects that are unique to our approach with regard to cooperation with or export to a third country' (Govt Bill 2017/18:23 p.
-66).
+With regard to international collaboration of the type that will be relevant through the European Defence Fund and the issue of third-country exports, the Government has stated that 'it is not obvious that Sweden can always count on a sympathetic hearing for all the aspects that are unique to our approach with regard to cooperation with or export to a third country' (Govt Bill 2017/18:23 pp. 66).